 "My name is X, and I am calling from Y."

-Also, your tone of voice is vital in your introduction, and it is solely your responsibility that the customer understands and hears you loud and clear.
+Additionally, your tone of voice is vital in your introduction, and it is solely your responsibility that the customer understands and hears you loud and clear.

 It is advisable to have a relaxed approach until you get to know the customer.
 Some salespeople tend to try too hard and put their customers under pressure.
-Again, stay within the customer's comfort zone and take it from there.
+Again, please stay within the customer's comfort zone and take it from there.

-The second step is to approach your customer with a reliable and intriguing appetizer.
-This would be the perfect opportunity to grab your customer’s attention and get them interested in talking to you.
+The second step is approaching your customer with a reliable and intriguing appetizer.
+It is the perfect opportunity to grab your customer’s attention and get them interested in talking to you.

-A good way to start an appetizer is:
+An excellent way to start an appetizer is:

 "I am calling you because ..." or "I am calling regarding ..."